GlassBricks/typed-factorio/README.md

 Similarly, the table passed to `LuaGuiElement.add`, referred to as `GuiSpec`, is also broken up into a discriminated union.
 The type for a specific GuiSpec is `<Type>GuiSpec`, e.g. `ListBoxGuiSpec`. `LuaGuiElement.add` will return the appropriate gui element type corresponding to the gui spec type received.

 This is done both to provide more accurate types, and for possible integration with [JSX](https://typescripttolua.github.io/docs/jsx/).

-### Strict index types

-This feature is recommended, but currently is a **opt-in**.
-To opt in, use `typed-factorio/runtime/strict-index-types` instead of `typed-factorio/runtime` in your `tsconfig.json`.

-Some `uint` types which represent indices, e.g. player_index, entity_number, are now "branded" numbers with their own type, e.g. `PlayerIndex` and `EntityNumber`.
-These are assignable to `number`, but `number` is not assignable to them.
-These are indices that do not index into an array-like structure, and otherwise should usually not have arithmetic done to them.
-So, using a separate type helps ensure correctness.
-You can still use these types as keys in an index signature, e.g. `{ [index: PlayerIndex]: "foo" }`.
-You can cast "plain" numbers to these types, e.g. `2 as PlayerIndex`, only do this with some care.

-- `player_index` and `surface_index` still allow the numeric constant 1 as a valid index, representing the first player or the default surface, respectively.
-This is allowed as this is a common enough use case.